SID-Suryawanshi/Quiz_Generator/README.md

 | `POST` | `/create-quiz/`  | Generates a new quiz based on the request body.    |

 You can interact with the API directly via the auto-generated documentation at `http://127.0.0.1:8000/docs`.

-## 📜 License

-This project is licensed under the MIT License - see the `LICENSE.md` file for details (optional: you can add a license file if you wish).